getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 * If you get a permissions error when running `bin/launch_cluster`, make sure you have made the script executable with a `chmod` command.
 * If you get a syntax error when running `bin/launch_cluster`, ensure you have copied and pasted the entire script from above, ending with bootstrap.
 * If your Rails application isn't displayed after running the migration script, check for any errors in the docker logs for each container.
+* If you see a 503 Service Unavailable error when going to test.com, check the `/etc/hosts` file entry.

 ### Resources